2016 is Spotify’s year in the spotlight.

 While Spotify is still working hard to change people’s minds about music streaming vs. ownership, its latest expansion efforts in Asia are impressive.

-Let’s do a quick recap on the 9 strategies that were key to Spotify’s global growth:
+Before we go, let’s do a quick recap on the 9 strategies that were key to Spotify’s global growth:

 - Commit to a long-term strategy in choosing your markets.